-The Olson Scholars Program recognizes high-achieving first-year students with a passion for social science research as they enter their sophomore year at SIS.
-Named for William Olson, former Dean of the School of International Service whose dedication to mentoring students was renowned, the program provides a structured, challenging, and supportive curricular environment within which high-performing undergraduate students have the opportunity to pursue advanced research work in international studies under the close supervision of a member of the SIS faculty.
+The Olson Scholars Program recognizes high-performing first-year students with a passion for social science research as they enter their sophomore year at SIS.
+Named for William Olson, a former Dean of the School of International Service whose dedication to mentoring students was renowned, the program provides a structured, challenging, and supportive curricular environment within which Olson Scholars have the opportunity to pursue advanced research work in international studies under the close supervision of a member of the SIS faculty.

 Olson Scholars are invited to participate in a number of supplemental activities over the course of the year.
 These are designed to take advantage of resources in Washington, DC, to broaden and deepen the students' engagement with and grasp of the most pressing challenges in world politics today.

 Successful applicants combine a record of excellent academic performance with a talent for research.
 Indicators for the latter are: